GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: The nature of the MACS0647-JD system

-The differing strengths of these correlations likely reflect the fact that O3Hg is a direct and un-biased observable, but which is sensitive to both the local excitation and thermal conditions of the ionized gas in the ISM, and also to the local instantaneous SFR.
-On the other hand, the electron temperature and the inferred metallicity are derived quantities subject to additional assumptions and associated systematic uncertainties.
-The most important of these are a secondary dependence on the ionisation parameter, the possibility of multi-zone ISM \citep[see e.g.,][]{marconi+2024}, as well as possible uncertain dust corrections in calculations of metallicities and electron temperatures.
+The differing strengths of these correlations likely reflect the fact that O3Hg is a direct and unbiased observable that is sensitive to both the local excitation and thermal conditions of the ionised gas in the ISM, and also to the local instantaneous SFR.
+By contrast, the electron temperature and the inferred metallicity are derived quantities subject to additional assumptions and associated systematic uncertainties.
+The most important of these include a secondary dependence on the ionisation parameter, the possibility of a multi-zone ISM, as well as possible uncertain dust corrections in calculations of metallicities and electron temperatures.
 Importantly, a locally elevated temperature of the $O^{++}$ gas may not necessarily imply a higher $\left[\rm O \ \textsc{iii}\right]\lambda4363 \, / \, H\gamma$ ratio.
 While the effective H$\gamma$ recombination rate has a weak inverse dependence on electron temperature, this effect can be easily outweighed by spatial variations in electron and ion densities or gas filling factor, particularly in a complex, multi-zone ISM.
-The gas FWHM traces gas emission lines broadening due to both thermal and non-thermal processes.
-Physically, the presence of dynamically turbulent and hot gas (as shown in \autoref{fig:fig4panels_d} and \ref{fig:te_map_b}) between the two clumps may indicate enhanced energy injection into the ISM which, given that we have shown a shock-driven photoionisation scenario to be disfavoured by our observations (Section \ref{sec:shocks} for arguments disfavouring large-scale shock-driven photoionisation), or from a combination of star formation-driven feedback and complex gravitational interactions between the two main clumps and the surrounding metal-poor gas.
+The gas FWHM traces emission-line broadening due to both thermal and non-thermal processes.
+The presence of dynamically turbulent and hot gas (as shown in \autoref{fig:fig4panels_d} and \ref{fig:te_map_b}) between the clumps may indicate enhanced energy injection into the ISM.
+This may arise from localised shocks (see the discussion in Section \ref{sec:shocks} for arguments disfavouring large-scale shock-driven photoionisation), or from a combination of turbulent star formation-driven feedback and complex gravitational interactions between the clumps and the surrounding metal-poor gas.
 Our observational findings agree with recent theoretical models, which posit that turbulent gas in low-mass bursty galaxies at high redshift, being highly dynamically unstable, favours clumpy star formation, and an ISM with large density and temperature variations, even on relatively small spatial scales \citep{fire_turbulent}, providing a possible explanation for why there is a statistically significant correlation between FWHM and star formation burstiness.